-- The recording must be audio only no video. - Auditions must be submitted electronically as an audio file. - Do not speak on your recording. - Your audition should be recorded in one take with absolutely no splicing of tracks or postproduction editing of any kind.
+- Audition requirements and excerpts can be found at YO Final Audition Materials. - The recording must be audio only no video. - Auditions must be submitted electronically as an audio file. - Do not speak on your recording. - Your audition should be recorded in one take with absolutely no splicing of tracks or postproduction editing of any kind.
 If the audition committee has reason to believe the recording has been spliced, tracked, or edited in any way you will be disqualified from the audition. - Record your audition in the following order without stopping the recording device.
-Silent time to move pages is fine.

-1. Scales

-Please refer to the 23/24 Audition Requirements & Excerpts to find specific information for your instrument (range, tempo, etc.)

-- Chromatic scale (woodwind & brass only) - One major and one melodic minor scale of your choice. - One scale should be slurred and the other should be tongued (woodwind & brass only)
+Silent time to move pages is fine. - 1.
+Scales - Please refer to the Final Audition Requirements PDF (linked above) to find specific information for your instrument (range, tempo, etc.) - Chromatic scale (woodwind & brass only) - One major and one melodic minor scale of your choice. - One scale should be slurred & the other tongued (woodwind & brass only) - 2.
+Solo

-2. Solo